 Breast massage is also thought to help open the heart.
 As we devote loving energy and attention to ourselves through the act of self-massage, our hearts often feel full and revitalized, giving balance to the naturally giving nature of women.
-This act of self-love is innately soothing and healing, and encourages the body to emit growth and anti-aging hormones such as prolactin, oxytocin, and estrogen.
+This act of self-love is innately soothing and healing, and encourages the body to emit anti-aging hormones such as prolactin, oxytocin, and estrogen.
 Furthermore, it helps us to be in touch our bodies, so that we will more readily notice changes and if anything is off.
 There are also many acupressure points around the breasts, so massaging them can stimulate other organs including the kidney, spleen, stomach, and liver.

 As an additional bonus, regular breast massage promotes perky, full breasts and prevents sagging as it tightens and tones the tendons and muscles of the breasts.